bareos/bareos/manuals/en/developers/netprotocol.md

 Higher Level Conventions
 ------------------------

-Within Bacula, we have established the convention that any time a single record is passed, it is sent with bnet\_send() and read with bnet\_recv().
+Within Bareos, we have established the convention that any time a single record is passed, it is sent with bnet\_send() and read with bnet\_recv().
 Thus the normal exchange between the server (S) and the client (C) are: